 20 years ChildsLife – an amazing journey!

-As ChildsLife celebrates its 20th birthday, it can proudly reflect upon the organization’s evolvement, achievements and the great impact it has had on the lives of so many children and their communities.
+In November 2016 ChildsLife celebrated its 20th birthday, it proudly reflected upon the organization’s evolvement, achievements and the great impact it has had on the lives of so many children and their communities.

 The first 10 years…

 The ChildsLife journey started back in October 1996, when Patricia Korver-Kicak founded the organization.

 After many years in management positions within large international non-profits, Patricia made the decision to bundle her experience and expertise and set up a new non-profit.
 A non-profit different from the others around.
 A non-profit that truly listens to what people need.
 A non-profit that sees its work through.
 A non-profit that works together with local communities to achieve sustainable results and has genuine impact.
 A non-profit that builds futures for people who believed they could not get one.

 In its early days the organization operated under the Dutch name of ‘Voedselhulp voor Kinderen’ (VVK).